Lithium–air battery: History

 Originally proposed in the 1970s as a possible power source for battery electric vehicles, and hybrid electric vehicles, Li–air batteries recaptured scientific interest late in the first decade of the 2000s due to advances in materials science.

 Although the idea of a lithium–air battery was around long before 1996, the risk-to-benefit ratio was perceived as too high to pursue.
-Indeed, both the negative (lithium metal) and the positive (air or oxygen) electrodes are the reasons why, respectively, rechargeable lithium-metal batteries failed to reach the market in the 1970s (the lithium-ion battery in a mobile device uses a LiC_{6}-graphite compound on the negative electrode, not a lithium metal).
+Indeed, both the negative (lithium metal) and the positive (air or oxygen) electrodes are the reasons why, respectively, rechargeable lithium-metal batteries failed to reach the market in the 1970s (the lithium-ion battery in a cellphone uses a LiC_{6}-graphite compound on the negative electrode, not a lithium metal).
 Nevertheless, due to a perceived lack of other alternatives to high specific energy rechargeable batteries, and due to some initially promising results from academic labs, both the number of patents and of free-domain publications related to lithium–oxygen (including Li–air) batteries began growing exponentially in 2006.
 However, the technical difficulties facing such batteries, especially recharging times, nitrogen and water sensitivity, and the intrinsic poor conductivity of the charged Li_{2}O_{2} species are major challenges.

+In 2025, a research group from the Illinois Institute of Technology and Argonne National Laboratory announced a prototype that exploited a four-electron chemical reaction path that forms and decomposes lithium oxide, which expands available energy storage.
+Earlier attempts typically produced lithium peroxide or lithium superoxide, with lower energy density.
+They used a solid-state ceramic-polyethylene oxide polymer and lithium-rich nanoparticle matrix electrolyte that stopped leaks and stabilized operation.

+In 2026, the world's largest battery maker CATL announced that it intended to make lithium-air batteries the focus of its future development and that it had achieved energy density of 1,200 Wh/kg in a prototype device.